-Whether you stay close to home or choose an exotic scuba diving adventure trip, these cold-water locations will definitely keep your interest, above and below the waves (or ice).
+Whether you stay close to home in California or the Great Lakes or choose an exotic scuba diving adventure trip to someplace like New Zealand, these cold-water locations will definitely keep your interest, above and below the waves (or ice).

 1. Channel Islands, California: kelp forests, seals and sea lions, unique marine life